ankush1aggarwal/Starbucks_Customer_Insights/README.md

 matplotlib

 ## 2. Project Motivation
-This project is the Capstone project of my Machine Learning nanodegree with Udacity.
+This project is the Capstone project of my Machine Learning Engineer with AWS Nanodegree with Udacity.
 For the challenge, Udacity provided simulated data that mimics customer behavior on the Starbucks rewards mobile app.

 In this project, I use the data to answer 2 main questions: